Climate change, health and well-being in urbanising Southeast Asia

 To launch the project, we hosted a one-day event that brought together key stakeholders, including government officials, academics, experts, practitioners, civil society, and funders.
 The event showcased some preliminary findings, highlighted the project's significance, and facilitated in-depth discussions on the challenges and opportunities associated with addressing climate change-related health risks in the global South.

-Prior to joining NatCen International, he was a Consultant at PwC Hong Kong and provided strategic, economic and financial advisory for government departments and private sector market players on high-profile and large-scale infrastructure and urban developments.
-He holds an MSc in Political Sociology from the London School of Economics, and a BSocSci in Government with a Minor in Sociology from the Chinese University of Hong Kong.
+Prior to joining NatCen, Sherman was an Associate at PwC Hong Kong.
+He holds an MSc in Political Sociology from the London School of Economics and a BSocSci in Government from the Chinese University of Hong Kong.
 He spent a year at the University of Warwick as an exchange student in Politics and International Studies.

 Sokratis is Director of Health Policy at NatCen.
 He is a Chartered Psychologist and an Associate Fellow of the British Psychological Society.
 He has been responsible for the design and management of research projects, including national surveys, qualitative studies and systematic reviews and evaluations in the field of gambling harm, health risk profiles and epidemiology.